MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 For this example we will implement option 2 as it reduces the amount of custom code we need to maintain and defines all the font sizes for us for each breakpoint.
 [An interactive demo on how this functionality works can be found here](https://material-ui.com/customization/typography/#font-size)

-All we have to do is wrapping our Theme with their function.
+All we have to do is wrap our theme with their function.

 ```tsx
 // theme/index.tsx